This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 No. There is no legal requirement for an MSI risk assessment to use numbers to score the level of risk.

-WorkSafeBC produces Worksheet A - MSI Risk Factor Identification (PDF 304 KB) and Worksheet B - MSI Risk Factor Assessment (PDF 424 KB) for employers who do use numbers to score the level of risk to workers.
+WorkSafeBC produces Worksheet A - MSI Risk Factor Identification (PDF 302 KB) and Worksheet B - MSI Risk Factor Assessment (PDF 421 KB) for employers who do use numbers to score the level of risk to workers.
+NOTE: These worksheets are not intended to identify or assess MSI risks associated with moving or lifting people.

 WorkSafeBC also issues risk factor guidance sheets that employers may wish to consider when doing their assessment.
 Currently, guidance sheets are available on the following topics: